abhisekhtewary4/SAP_Abap_Project/README.md

 ## Conclusion

-This project demonstrates how a standard SAP report can be enhanced using ABAP and ALV to provide better usability, flexibility, and business insights.
-The solution is scalable and can be extended further using modern SAP technologies.
+This project demonstrates how standard SAP reporting can be enhanced using ABAP and ALV to deliver a flexible, interactive, and user-friendly solution.
+It improves data visibility and supports better business decision-making.

 ---

-Submitted as part of SAP ABAP Capstone Project — April 2026
+**Submitted as part of SAP ABAP Capstone Project — April 2026**